-You have your baking skills down to an art and you’re pumped to start a baking business.
-So, why not start a home-based bakery?
-The nice thing about a home-based bakery is that you don’t need to worry about the pricey overhead that accompanies opening a storefront bakery.
-Save yourself some money and protect your business along the way with bakers insurance.
+You have your baking skills down to an art and you’re pumped to start a home baking business.
+The nice thing about a home-based bakery is that you don’t need to worry about the pricey overhead that accompanies opening a storefront.

 Make Sure a Home Bakery Is Allowed in Your Area

-You may be required to obtain a food safety certificate depending on your state’s regulations.
+You may be required to obtain a food safety certificate for your at-home bakery business depending on your state’s regulations.
 If your state doesn’t require one, it’s a great tool to educate you and your team in proper food handling and storing to prevent cross-contamination from happening.

 Keep Your Kitchen Up to Code

-Making sure your kitchen meets your state’s specific requirements is crucial; however, here are a few things that your home-based kitchen may need.
+Making sure your kitchen meets your state’s specific requirements is crucial; however, here are a few things that your home-based kitchen may need regardless of where you live.

 Additions to Your Home

-- Additional sinks: The FDA food code requires that every foodservice business have at least one hand sink and one food prep sink.
+- More sinks: The FDA food code requires that every food service business has at least one hand sink and one food prep sink.

 - Food prep areas: Keeping your food prep areas separate can lower the risk of cross-contamination.